everestuar/forcloudlabs/cfn-module/README.md

 Customize fragment

-Update the json file created at the beginning, the file can be renamed to whatever fit best.
+* Update the json file created at the beginning, the file can be renamed to whatever fits best.

 Deploy module: